hmcts/civil-orchestrator-service/README.md

 ### Building the application

-Civil orchestration service for bulk claims
+Civil orchestration service for bulk claims banana

 ## Building and deploying the application